CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 This means that the same descriptor may not appear more than once in a product design space.

 As an example, let's create a produt design space that defines the ways in which we might mix two pigments together and stir at some temperature.
-We are only interested in specific amounts of each pigment, so we create an enumerated design space that defines the amounts we wish to test.
+We are only interested in specific amounts of each pigment, so we create a data source design space that references a data source defining the amounts we wish to test.
 The mixing speed is discrete, so we describe it with an enumerated dimension.
 And temperature is described by a continuous dimension.

 .. code:: python

+    from citrine.informatics.data_sources import GemTableDataSource
-    from citrine.informatics.descriptors import RealDescriptor, CategoricalDescriptor
+    from citrine.informatics.descriptors import CategoricalDescriptor, RealDescriptor
+    from citrine.informatics.design_spaces import DataSourceDesignSpace, ProductDesignSpace
     from citrine.informatics.dimensions import ContinuousDimension, EnumeratedDimension
-    from citrine.informatics.design_spaces import ProductDesignSpace, EnumeratedDesignSpace

-    pigmentA_descriptor = RealDescriptor(key='Amount of Pigment A', lower_bound=0, upper_bound=100, units='g')
-    pigmentB_descriptor = RealDescriptor(key='Amount of Pigment B', lower_bound=0, upper_bound=100, units='g')
+    pigment_data_source = data_source=GemTableDataSource(table_id=table_id, table_version=table_version)
-    enumerated_space = EnumeratedDesignSpace(
+    enumerated_space = DataSourceDesignSpace(
         name="amounts of pigments A and B",
-        description="total amount of pigment is 100 grams", data=[
+        description="total amount of pigment is 100 grams", data_source=pigment_data_source
-            {'Amount of Pigment A': 10.0, 'Amount of Pigment B': 90.0}, {'Amount of Pigment A': 15.0, 'Amount of Pigment B': 85.0}, {'Amount of Pigment A': 20.0, 'Amount of Pigment B': 80.0}
-        ]
     )
-    enumerated_space_registered = project.design_spaces.register(enumerated_space)
-    enumerated_space_uid = enumerated_space_registered.uid

     temp_descriptor = RealDescriptor(key='Temperature', lower_bound=273, upper_bound=1000, units='K')
     temp_dimension = ContinuousDimension(descriptor=temp_descriptor, lower_bound=300, upper_bound=400)